Alex-Quayle/code-refactor-challenge/README.md

 ## Installation

 No installation necessary.
 Please visit https://alex-quayle.github.io/horiseon-landing-page/ to view the webpage.
+Below is a screenshot of the deployed page:
+![A screenshot of the landing page.] (deployed-page.png "Horiseon Landing Page")

 ## Credits